baconeta/ludum-dare-template/README.md

 1. Setup a Unity Project in https://dashboard.unity3d.com/gaming
 2. Setup Analytics inside this project
 3. Follow the steps to link the correct project ID and Organisation into the project settings of this project
+4. Ensure that the first screen you want analytics to begin from contains a game object with the script UnityAnalytics attached.
 Documentation: https://docs.unity.com/analytics/manual/UnityAnalytics
 Learning tools: https://learn.unity.com/project/unity-analytics